Interview Singulart/https://www.singulart.com/de/künstler/katharina-dustmann-37075?ref=ts

 What advice would you give to aspiring artists on how to think outside the box and grow?

 Katharina: It is important to be very open and respectful, courageous and daring, sometimes humble, that is also important.
-Don't try to copy, that won't work anyway.
+Don't try to imitate, that doesn't work anyway.

 Do you see your art as having a purpose beyond art?